-Sociology of Youth and Youth Cultures
+SO 330 Sociology of Youth and Youth Cultures

 Focus on the social and cultural aspects of development from the onset of adolescence through young adulthood.
 Examines historical and cultural differences in the concept of "youth."
 Topics include the effects of family, friends, and the media on identity and personal decisions; dating and mating; school and work; popular culture, values, and consumerism; violence, delinquency, sex, and risk taking.
-3:0:3 tudes toward death, the medicalization of death, associated institutions, end of life care, the social role of funerals, and various forms of death, such as old age and dying young, euthanasia, suicide, and genocide.
 3:0:3